-Archie is used for storing and sharing Review Groups' draft and published reviews.
-The versioning system in Archie ensures that you are always working with the latest version of a review.
-You are also able to retrieve earlier versions, if need be.
+Archie is used for storing and sharing draft and published reviews.
+The versioning system in Archie allows you to view the latest submitted version of a review and to view/compare with earlier versions.

 Resources tree.Tip: All reviews where you have a document role, are shown in the My Reviews folder at the top of the

 The Reviews folder in Resources

 The Reviews folder under Resources is where you can find all your reviews.
 The default is to have separate folders for each stage: Vacant Titles, Registered Titles, Protocols, and Reviews.
 The topmost Reviews folder shows the total number of documents in each folder, and how many of these are Active, Withdrawn, and Inactive.

 Within each folder, the default is to list withdrawn and inactive protocols and reviews separately after active protocols and reviews.
 Moving from left to right in the Resources folder view, the various columns that can be displayed are: